langk1026/-AdvComputerVisionAssignmentProject-/README.md

-# Moving Object Recognition in Video Footage
+# Vehicle Type Recognition in Video Footage

 This assignment project aims to recognize the type of moving objects in video footage.
 The realization is composed of two parts: